group-butler/GroupButler/README.md

 ##What is it?
 Group Butler is a Telegram API bot written in Lua.
 It has been created to help the members of a group to keep it clean and regulated, from the point of view of administrators and normal users.

-This bot takes its long-polling loop and its structure from Otouto (3.0 or lower, I guess) and it's plugin-based.
+This bot takes its long-polling loop and its structure from Otouto (3.0 or lower, iirc) and it's plugin-based.
 This makes easier to manage each function and command of the bot, and allows to split the different capabilities of it in different files for a more specific vision of what it should do.

+Follow the [channel](https://telegram.me/groupbutler_ch) if you want to be updated about new changes.
 * * *

 ##Commands